minio/docs/source/lifecycle-management/create-lifecycle-management-expiration-rule.rst

   S3-compatible host.

 - Replace :mc-cmd:`NONCURRENT_DAYS
-  <mc ilm add noncurrentversion-expiration-days>` with the number of days after
+  <mc ilm add --noncurrentversion-expiration-days>` with the number of days after
   which to expire noncurrent object versions.
 For example, specify ``30d`` to expire a version after it has been noncurrent for at least 30 days.